-During the course of the project, we worked with CADIA (Training in Apiculture Development and Innovation), an organization that specializes in sustainable agriculture in Mexico and Central America.
-Root Capital is a leader in the nonprofit social investment arena, providing funds and training to grow rural prosperity in poor, environmentally vulnerable places.
+During the first phase of work, which ran from 2013 – 2015, we worked with CADIA (Training in Apiculture Development and Innovation), an organization that specializes in sustainable agriculture in Mexico and Central America.
+Funding was provided by Root Capital, a leader in the nonprofit social investment arena, which funds and trains agribusinesses to grow rural prosperity in economically and environmentally vulnerable places around the world.

 Through our process, Maya Ixil producers identified beekeeping as a key strategy for their community.
 Seven Maya Ixil producers were already engaged in beekeeping, but only one had received any technical support or training in basic beekeeping.
 As a result, their hives received little attention and maintenance, and bee colonies were lost.
 They were using conventional production methods, which did not align with their focus on organic coffee production.
 These coffee producers wanted to pursue beekeeping for supplemental income, but didn’t have the resources to do so.
 The cooperative needed support to improve and amplify this strategy to improve producers’ livelihoods.

 Beekeeping Background Beekeeping generates income for families, complements agriculture, and promotes environmental resiliency.
 Beekeeping is a valuable strategy that benefits the environment, contributes to pollination and flowering of coffee plants, shade trees, crops, and native plants within a 3 kilometer radius of the apiary.
 Beekeeping does not require a significant time investment, and can serve as an important support for coffee producers affected by coffee rust and other production challenges.
 Pollination by bees stimulates coffee plants, and it’s been reported that this can augment production by more than 30%.Honey is a rich source of nutrition, especially for families in rural areas, and contributes to food security.
 Beekeeping is an activity that can be led by men and women equally.

 PROJECT ACTIVITIES: Training